What is the solar system?

 Moon

 The Moon, our natural satellite, has a rough surface with numerous craters.
 It reflects the light from the Sun.
 The gravity of the Moon is much weaker than that of Earth.
-Twenty-seven days is the period that the Moon needs to complete its orbit.
+The Moon takes 27 days to complete one orbit around Earth.

 Finally, we briefly mention asteroids.
 They are small objects or planets with irregular shapes that orbit the Sun.